VincentBounce/WindowsContextMenuTools/README.md

 - Just run a `.reg` if you want to install a specific one.

-- You can run install as many times as you want, it always delete previous installation.
+- You can run install as many times as you want, it always deletes previous installation.

 ### 🚫 Uninstall all tools